 A healthy sprinkling of food-grade diatomaceous earth over the soil and the foliage of your plants can help deter flea beetles.
 While it’s completely harmless to humans and pets, to small insects, it feels like they’re moving across a field of knives.
 Since they get cut up so easily by the fine powder, they tend to avoid areas where they will move through it.
 However, it must be reapplied after rain.

 Another powdered application that can be used is kaolin clay.
 Sold as Surround WP, you can carefully coat your young plants in this clay to deter insects from munching on them.

 Something else which is often used as a preventative measure is neem oil.
-A regular application of this to the leaves and stems of most vegetables will deter a whole host of insect pests, among them aphids, asparagus beetles, potato bugs, and of course flea beetles, as well as many others.
+A regular application of this to the leaves and stems of most vegetable crops will deter a whole host of insect pests, among them aphids, asparagus beetles, potato bugs, and of course, flea beetles, as well as many others.
 The neem cakes that result from the pressing of neem seeds to make the oil are also useful to work into the top of your soil, as they can deter flea beetles from overwintering in your garden bed.

-An azadirachtin spray offers a distilled form of the azadirachtin oils that make neem oil such an effective repellent.
+An azadirachtin spray offers a distilled form of azadirachtin oils that make neem oil such an effective repellent.
 I recommend Azatrol EC, which is very pure and needs to be thoroughly diluted per the directions before use.

 Q: Flea beetles attacking whenever the row cover comes off, help!